Hugh Nevill

-Hugh L. Nevill (1847 – 1897) was a British civil servant, best known for his scholarship and studies of the culture of Sri Lanka.
+Hugh L. Nevill (1847 – 1897) was a British colonial civil servant, best known for his scholarship and studies of the culture of Sri Lanka.

-Biography
+Early life

+Hugh Nevill was born on 19 June 1847 in Tottenham, one of several sons of Mary (Oridge) (1818-1857)? and William Nevill, a manufacturer and a Fellow of the Geological Society.
+The couple were married in Godalming, Mary's home town, in 1837.
+They had a large family, with at least eight children, and although initially based in London, they moved to Godalming as the family grew.
+Mary died in 1857, when her children were still very young.
+She was re-buried in the new Nightingale Cemetery, later joined by her husband and two of her children.

+One of the Hugh's older brothers was Geoffrey (1843-1885), a malacologist and a malacological author who also travelled East, and who worked in the Indian Museum, in Calcutta.
+Another was Ralph (1845-1917) who, after an apprenticeship with (Sir) George Gilbert Scott, set up his own architectural practice, in Godalming, in 1870.

+Career

-Hugh Nevill was born on 19 June 1847, and came to Ceylon, as it was then called, at the age of seventeen as Private Secretary to the Chief Justice.
+At the age of seventeen Hugh Nevill travelled to the colony of Ceylon, as Private Secretary to the Chief Justice.
 Subsequently, he was a Writer in the Ceylon Civil Service, 1869; Commissioner of Requests, Colombo, 1879; District Judge, Matara, 1885; Fiscal for the Central Province, 1886; Assistant to the Government Agent, Trincomalee, 1891 and District Judge, Batticaloa from 1895 to 1897.
-He died at Hyères in France on 10 April 1897.

-Hugh Nevill had a younger brother named Geoffrey, who was a malacologist and a malacological author who worked in the Indian Museum, in Kolkata.

 Scholarly contributions

+Many of the Nevill family were possessed of a scientific and scholarly mindset.
+William Nevill (1808-1874), the father, was an amateur geologist who wrote A Catalogue of Meteorites, based on his own collection.
+Ralph Nevill (1845-1917), the architect, published a record of Old Cottage and Domestic Architecture in South-West Surrey.
+In addition, Hugh's own son, also called Hugh, was to write a book on military history.

-Nevill was a pioneer student of the origin and development of Sinhala, the main language of Sri Lanka, and of the dialects of the Veddhas, Rodiyas, and Vanniyas.
+Hugh himself was a pioneer student of the origin and development of Sinhala, the main language of Sri Lanka, and of the dialects of the Veddhas, Rodiyas, and Vanniyas.
 He was the founder and a major contributor of the scholarly journal The Taprobanian, and of the Kandyan Society of Arts.
 His interests and publications were extremely broad, covering anthropology, archaeology, botany, ethnology, folklore, geography, geology, history, mythology, palaeography, philology, and zoology.

-Hugh Nevill shared an interest in malacology with his younger brother Geoffrey; together they worked on researching the mollusks of India.
+Hugh also shared an interest in malacology with his elder brother Geoffrey: together they worked on researching the molluscs of India.
 Like his brother, Hugh also had a scientific collection.